 What other documents are accepted?

 As a service provider, you may also accept an original Temporary Confirmation of Registration Document (TCRD) as proof of Indian status.
 A photocopy of a TCRD or a TCRD that has been altered in any way is not valid.

 To ensure the TCRD is valid, check for the expiry date and the raised seal of the Indian Registrar in the bottom-right corner.

 To find out more about the TCRD, visit About the Temporary Confirmation of Registration Document.

 If "Cardholder is not eligible for sales/transaction tax exemption" appears on the back of the secure status card, the cardholder is not exempt from taxation.

-People who hold a card with this message printed on the back are members of a self-governing First Nation that has negotiated a self-government arrangement, resulting in a change to eligibility for tax exemption for its members.
+Cardholders with this message printed on the back of their status cards are members of a First Nation that has negotiated a self-government agreement, resulting in a change to eligibility for tax exemption for its members.